Governors State University: Athletics

 The Governors State (GSU) athletic teams are called the Jaguars.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing the Chicagoland Collegiate Athletic Conference (CCAC) since the 2016–17 academic year.
 The Jaguars previously competed as an NAIA Independent within the Association of Independent Institutions (AII) during the 2015–16 school year.

-GSU competes in nine intercollegiate varsity sports: Men's sports include basketball, cross country, golf and soccer; while women's sports include basketball, cross country, golf, soccer and volleyball.
+GSU competes in fourteen intercollegiate varsity sports: Men's sports include basketball, cross country, golf, soccer, and indoor and outdoor track and field; while women's sports include basketball, bowling, cross country, golf, soccer, indoor and outdoor track and field and volleyball.

 History

 The addition of the intercollegiate athletic competition in the fall of 2014 coincided with expansion of the university's academic offerings to a four-year curriculum and admission acceptance of GSU's first freshman class.
 GSU was accepted into membership by the NAIA for the 2015–16 school year.
 Initially competing as an NAIA Independent, the university gained membership in the CCAC starting in the 2016–17 school year.
 GSU's athletic program began with seven sports: men's and women's basketball, cross country and golf, and women's volleyball.
-The university also announced plans to grow the athletic department, adding baseball, softball and men's and women's soccer in the coming years.
+The university also announced plans to grow the athletic department, adding baseball, softball, and men's and women's soccer in the coming years.
 Governors State's expanded athletics to field varsity men's and women's soccer starting in the August 2019.